| |

 training academy, located at the west end of the city on Dewdney Avenue.
 Tour the

-RCMP Centennial Museum, which employs
+RCMP Heritage Centre, which employs

 intriguing historical artifacts, weapons, uniforms and personal